 Charge tracking tool for contractors

-Profile is an internal tool that helps government contractors manage work authorizations — showing where to charge time, what's expiring, and what needs attention.
-It's part of a larger ecosystem of internal tools, and the real goal isn't just better visibility.
-It's preventing costly charging errors before they happen.
+Profile is an internal tool that helps government contractors manage work authorizations.
+It shows employees where to charge time, what's expiring, and what needs attention.
+Part of an ecosystem of internal tools, it also helps managers identify gaps in coverage and prevent costly charging errors.

 My Role